cdoorenweerd/PyCOIStats/README.md

 - the Jupyter Notebook `graphs.ipynb` contains scripts to interactively generate ('barcode gap') violin plots from the csv output from ```pdistancer.py``` and output the graphs for publication.

-- `makespeciesfastas.py` will generate a separate fasta for each species in the folder /species_fastas
+- `splitspecies.py` will generate a separate fasta for each species in a subfolder /species_fastas

 ### Example workflows